From clearing brush to opening cans, on a hike, a knife is essential. It’s crucial to your safety—and possibly your survival.

 It can cut a crawling snake into two like a joke.
 So, when you have this knife, you are safer than when you don’t have it.
 It serves several purposes perfectly.
 It’s like a small samurai sword that is designed with new technology.

 This knife is designed for the outdoors.
 It is a great tool for different types of outdoor cutting tasks.
 If you have this in your hiking gear collection, you can be sure that your hiking will be enjoyable and complete.

 It is made from 3CR13 Stainless steel, which is why the blade is so strong and classy.

 It cuts difficult items with precision.
 You can cut glass or rope when you need to.
 You can use it right out of the box because it comes sharp and ready to cut right from the box.
 I like how it is has a hollow design on the black G10 handle stone, which is unique.

 Its high-quality stainless steel blade enables it to resist any hard corrosion.
 If you want a knife that you can use for outdoor camping and mission trip, disaster preparedness, or self-defense just in case, the CM1013 is the knife you need.

-The back of its handle has a stainless steel clip that you can use to attach it to your belt or bag easily.
+The back of its handle has a stainless steel clip that you can use to attach to your belt or bag easily.